squeek502/ryanliptak.com/posts/fuzzing-zig-code.md

 - Export a `callconv(.C)` main symbol (i.e. `export fn main()`) to act as the entry point (without this, `afl-clang-lto` will compain about an `undefined symbol: main`)
 - Call your Zig code from the exported main
-- And use `zig build-obj -lto` to build the object file
+- And use `zig build-obj -flto` to build the object file

 Here's an example with some contrived and intentionally buggy code: